 Local housing: Housing is provided at no cost by PEC supporters who live in the Warrenton area.
 Though we try to find housing as close to town as possible, accommodations are typically located 20-30 minutes away from the classroom location.

-Classroom facilities: Meetings take place at our Main Street Office in Warrenton.
+Classroom facilities: Meetings take place at the PEC Headquarters Office in Warrenton.
 The classroom also serves as a workspace for fellows during the practicum portion of the fellowship.

 Activities and special project expenses: For all group outings, PEC covers all admission fees and travel expense.
 Expenses associated with practicum projects may also be covered.